ibarwick/firebird_fdw/README.md

 etc. carried out within a plannable period of time, this can be arranged via my employer.

-Having said that, things I would like to do at some point are:
+Having said that, things I would like to do are:

- - support Firebird 3.0
+ - improve support for Firebird 3.0 features
  - add support for missing data types
  - improve support for recent features to the PostgreSQL FDW API.